 - ⅛ teaspoon black pepper

 - 4 ounces kale de-stemmed, washed, and chopped

 - 1 red pear I used a red Anjou pear, quartered, cored, and thinly sliced

 - 6 tablespoons candied almonds homemade or store-bought, chopped

 - Whisk together the vinegar, oil, salt, and pepper in a large bowl, and then toss in the onion.

-- Stir in the kale, making sure that it’s coated well in the dressing, and let the salad sit for 15 minutes.
+- Stir in the kale, making sure that it’s coated well in the dressing, and let the salad sit for 15 minutes to tenderize the kale.

-- Transfer the kale mixture to individual salad bowls; top each with pear, goat cheese, and candied almonds.
+- Transfer the kale mixture to individual salad bowls.
+Top each with pear, feta, and candied almonds.
+Serve.

 - Recipe Yield and Serving Size: This recipe serves 2 as a light meal, or 4 as a first course.

 - What Type of Kale to Use: I used regular curly leaf kale for this recipe, which is why I like to let it sit in the vinaigrette for 15 minutes to tenderize.
 If you want the most tender kale for your salad, Tuscan kale (also called Lacinato kale or dinosaur kale, is a great choice.
 If you use this type of kale, you can skip the 15 minutes for the kale to tenderize.